Kikobeats/kikobeats.com/_posts/2017-10-5-what-is-random.md

 })()
 </div>

-The code above generate raw pseudo random data.
+The code above generates raw pseudo random data.
 You need to be careful transforming the data because wrong data manipulation will modify how random it is.

 If you need specific random output for your user case, I recommend you use the following libraries: